Who Framed Roger Rabbit: Voice cast

+Uncredited cast members include Kathleen Turner as Jessica Rabbit, Roger Rabbit's wife; Frank Welker as Dumbo and a newscaster, Winchell as a cow practising lines, Nancy Cartwright as Yoyo Dodo and a Toon shoe who gets dissolved in Dip, Bill Farmer as Koko the Clown and Goofy's singing voice, and Dave Spafford as Daffy Duck's "woo-hoos".

 Production

 Development

 Walt Disney Productions purchased the film rights to Gary K. Wolf's novel Who Censored Roger Rabbit? shortly after its publication in 1981.
 Ron W. Miller, then president of Disney, saw it as a perfect opportunity to produce a blockbuster.
 Jeffrey Price and Peter S. Seaman were hired to write the script, penning two drafts.
-Robert Zemeckis offered his services as director in 1982, but Disney declined as his two previous films (I Wanna Hold Your Hand and Used Cars) had been box-office bombs.
+In 1982, Robert Zemeckis offered his services as director, but Disney declined as his two previous films (I Wanna Hold Your Hand and Used Cars) had been box-office bombs.
 Between 1981 and 1983 Disney developed test footage with Darrell Van Citters as animation director, Paul Reubens voicing Roger Rabbit, Peter Renaday as Eddie Valiant, and Russi Taylor as Jessica Rabbit.
 The project was revamped in 1985 by Michael Eisner, the then-new CEO of Disney.
 Amblin Entertainment, which consisted of Steven Spielberg, Frank Marshall and Kathleen Kennedy, were approached to produce Who Framed Roger Rabbit alongside Disney.
 The original budget was projected at $50 million, which Disney felt was too expensive.